remichartier/023_selfDrivingCarND_PIDControllerInCppProject/write-up.md

   i_controller = -Ki * int_cte;
 }
 ```
 - The main function and PID class contain instructions and methods to compute PID controller and assign the result to the steering variable in the main function which will send it to simulator to control the car steering.
+Note : As I also tried to implement Twiddle algorithm, I first set Kp, Kd, Ki Coefficient through Twiddle object, which attributes are used to initialize the Kp, Kd, Ki attributes for the `pid` object.
 ```
 // main.cpp
 // ========